What is endotracheal intubation?

 There are some risks related to intubation, such as:

-- a buildup of too much water in your tissues
+- a buildup of too much fluid in organs or tissues

-A doctor who administers anesthesia called an anesthesiologist or ambulance personnel will evaluate you before the procedure to help prevent these complications from occurring.
+An anesthesiologist or ambulance EMT will evaluate you before the procedure to help decrease the risk of these complications from occurring.
 You’ll also be monitored carefully throughout the procedure.

 Intubation is an invasive procedure and can cause considerable discomfort.
-However, you’ll likely be given general anesthesia and a muscle relaxing medication so that you don’t feel any pain.
-In some rare cases, the procedure may be performed while you’re awake.
-A local anesthesia can be used to numb the area, but sometimes no anesthesia will be used at all.
+However, you’ll typically be given general anesthesia and a muscle relaxing medication so that you don’t feel any pain.
+With certain medical conditions, the procedure may need to be performed while a person is still awake.
+A local anesthetic is used to numb the airway in order to lessen the discomfort.
+Your anesthesiologist will let you know prior to intubation if this situation applies to you.

-EI is usually done in the hospital, where you’ll be given a strong sedative.
+EI is usually done in the hospital, where you’ll be given anesthesia.
 In emergency situations, a paramedic at the scene of the emergency may perform EI.

 In a typical EI procedure, you’ll first receive an anesthetic.
 Once you’re sedated, your anesthesiologist will open your mouth and insert a small instrument with a light called a laryngoscope.
-This instrument is used to examine the inside of your larynx, or voice box.
-Once your vocal cords have been located, a flexible plastic tube will be placed into your mouth and lowered through your vocal cords.
+This instrument is used to see the inside of your larynx, or voice box.
+Once your vocal cords have been located, a flexible plastic tube will be placed into your mouth and passed beyond your vocal cords into the lower portion of your trachea.
+In difficult situations, a video camera laryngoscope may be used to give a more detailed view of the airway.

-You may have some difficulty swallowing after the procedure, but this should go away quickly.
+You may have a mild sore throat or some difficulty swallowing after the procedure, but this should go away quickly.

 There’s also a slight risk that you’ll experience complications from the procedure.
 Make sure you call your doctor right away if you’re showing any of the following symptoms: